Kailas-Thonnithodi/Smart-Research-Agent/README.md

 4. Deliver the report via email in an interactive HTML format.

 This pipeline ensures research is **thorough, well-structured, and instantly delivered**.

+### 🌐 Live Demo
+Try it out on [Hugging Face 🤗](https://huggingface.co/your-username/your-model).
+If you are interested in local development of the agents, you can follow the instructions folder.

 ---